 Outside Looking In

-We explore the impact of the pandemic and global recession on the older age-range of 16 to 24 years of age, for young people’s employment prospects and the role of youth services to help break down barriers to employment for vulnerable young people, in particular.
+pandemic and global recession on the older age-range of 16 to 24 years of age, for young people’s employment

 Overlooked